opencaesar/oml-tutorials/tutorial6.md

     }
     ```

 > This prototype can be depicted as shown below.
-We used a custom viewpoit defined [here](https://github.com/opencaesar/homesecurity-example/tree/master/homesecurity-viewpoint).
+We used a custom viewpoint defined [here](https://github.com/opencaesar/homesecurity-example/tree/master/homesecurity-viewpoint).

 	<img src="assets/tutorial6/HomeSecurity-Prototype.png" width="100%" />